 above the smaller roots.

 Comments: The fact that the marine tubeworm Spirorbis (discussed in Part

-in situ deposit but rather the result of
+as in situ deposit but rather the result of catastrophic

-suggests a sedimentary origin.
-The lack of distinct soils and the
+sedimentary origin.
+The lack of soils and the presence of

-presence of extremely thick layers also suggests a rapid depositional environment.
-Together this evidence suggests that
+extremely thick layers also suggests a rapid depositional environment.

-this whole section of strata is of catastrophic origin.
+Together this suggest that the whole section of strata is of catastrophic

 Dawson, 1854, Quart.
 Jour.
 Geol.
 Soc.
 Lon., Vol. 10, p.
 21;